Skip to main content

 Finally, associate the Route Table with the subnet where the resources are deployed (NOT the SD-WAN subnet where the vMX is deployed).
 Click on "Subnets" and then "Associate.
 Choose the virtual network and then choose the production subnet(s) where your applications are deployed and click "OK."

-Do not associate the vMX SD-WAN Subnet to a route table as this is known to cause packet loss.
+Do not associate the vMX SD-WAN Subnet to the same route table that is associated with the resources subnet, this is known to cause packet loss.

 Associate Subnet To Route table in Azure